Ann Arbor Elections Media Hub

 Q: What can I record?

-A: In addition to the results tapes, media can film and take photographs of the ballot return process so long as recording is done from the designated media staging area.
-Media may record exteriors of the building, but should be cognizant of clerks driving in and out of our parking lot.
-Live shots can be filmed outside or in the Media Room.
+A: In addition to the results tapes, media can film and take photographs of the ballot opening and counting process so long as the recording and photography are not disruptive to the process.
+Media may record exteriors of the building, but should be cognizant of clerk’s office staff driving in and out of our parking lot.
+Live shots can be filmed outside or in the processing room.

 Q: Can I film the ballot tabulation process?